Ptechgithub/FragmentScanner/README-en.md

 You can also save your fragment configuration in the `config.json` file and just use option 2 to perform the scan.

+This script can also be run on Termux.

 Credits:
 [Surfboardv2ray](https://github.com/Surfboardv2ray/batch-fragment-scanner)